Theodora Lacey: Education career, community leadership and family

 Lacey completed her MA at Hunter College in New York City in 1965, and was a teacher for 42 years until her retirement in 2007.

 She is the co-chair of the county African-American Advisory Committee and the Bergen County Martin Luther King Jr. Monument Committee, which was established in 2010 to raise money and erect a life-size bronze sculpture of King in the county.
 In 2014 the governor appointed her to New Jersey's Martin Luther King Jr. Commission.

-In 2003, Lacey co-founded Teens Talk About Racism (TTAR), an annual diversity conference for high schools students throughout Bergen County.
+In 2003, Lacey co-founded Teens Talk About Racism (TTAR), an annual diversity conference for high school students throughout Bergen County.
 TTAR brings youth leaders together to collaborate and lead school diversity work.
 Through activities that foster empathy and dialogue, students learn to recognize thought patterns that may be barriers to respectful communication.
 Moving from a place of deeper understanding, students return to their campuses to create action plans for a more inclusive school culture.

 Lacey was selected as a delegate to represent New Jersey in the Citizen to Citizen Exchange Program trip to Russia.

-In 2011 she joined the People's Organization for Progress in calling on congress to institute a jobs program modeled on the Works Progress Administration.
+In 2011 she joined the People's Organization for Progress in calling on Congress to institute a jobs program modeled on the Works Progress Administration.
 The campaign called for 381 days of protest, reflecting the length of the Montgomery bus boycott sixty years earlier.

 She has four children, and, as of 2012, ten grandchildren and ten great-grandchildren.
 Her husband, Dr. Archie Lacey, died in 1986.